 Ingredients

-Barbacoa cauliflower
+Barbacoa Cauliflower

-- 1 medium head of cauliflower
+- 1 medium cauliflower head - cut into small florets

 - 2 teaspoons cumin seeds

-- 2 cloves garlic
+- 2 cloves garlic - peeled and cut into quarters

 - 3 tablespoons tomato paste